ZweHtet991997/AIVibeCoding/public/ADMIN_DASHBOARD_CHATBOT_DOCUMENTATION.md

 - **User Assignment**: Assign specific users to fill out particular forms
 - **Status Management**: Track forms as Draft, Active, or Inactive

-### Approvals Management
+### Submissions Management
-The Approvals section handles the review and approval process for submitted forms.
+The Submissions section handles the review and approval process for submitted forms.

 **Key Features:**
 - **Submission Review**: View all submitted forms with their current status